 As "the Church that is one" (the united churches of the apostles) tells it, Simon did not repent; at least not in the long run.

 As he learned the teaching of the apostles, he adapted it to his own situation.
-He went back to proclaiming that he himself was the great power of God, but with a twist: Jesus had not redeemed the world when he died; he had failed.
+He went back to proclaiming that he himself was the great power of God, but with a twist: Jesus had not redeemed the world when he died; his death was simply the failure of his mission.

 When Jesus failed, the Christ-spirit that was on him left to seek a new person to empower so that the message could continue.